United States

 Aaron's Story

 Aaron joined Watsi on February 20th, 2015.
-Nine years ago, Aaron joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Aaron's most recent donation traveled 8,200 miles to support Khryzanelle, a mother from Philippines, to fund gallbladder removal surgery.
+Eleven years ago, Aaron joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Aaron's most recent donation traveled 8,300 miles to support Zaw Min, a 55-year-old man from Burma, to fund surgery to remove stones in his bladder.

 Impact